-1581 Counsel for Respondent, Tr.
+Counsel for Respondent, Tr.
 1426:14-1427:2; Respondent's Counter-Memorial, at 237.
-1582 Counsel for Respondent, Tr.
+Counsel for Respondent, Tr.
 1427:3-6.

 addition, as discussed above by Respondent, the Native American religious and spiritual practices place high value on the viewsheds and the use of the site as one of four key teaching areas, which these measures protect.
 There is nothing irrational or arbitrary, Respondent argues, in a legislature making some sacrifices to achieve other objectives.
+The same sacrifices are sacrificed to achieve other objectives.